 The forest we are travelling in is densely polluted by smog.

 The forest, unfortunately, becomes larger and more caliginous each time we visit here, and it has been quite a few months since our last visit.
 Although, it can’t be too large as I can still hear the inharmonious sounds of the village nearby.
-Or perhaps I am just travelling on a never ending path.
-Being deceived with every lacklustre step I take.
+Or perhaps I am just travelling on a never-ending path.
+Being deceived by every lacklustre step I take.
 I don’t care, not anymore.

 There are spiders, much to my dismay.
 Big ones and small ones.
 Other insects, reptiles and rodents as well.
 They, unfortunately, appear to be immune to the smog within the forest that casts a shadow over most of the vulnerable creatures.
 Perhaps they are the cause of the potent smoke.
 Stephen said that he believed they were cool, sort of like an alien race, an upper class of sentient being.
 He says he wants to be like a spider.
 This, however, did not make a difference to me.
 Why would you want to be a verminous creature, feared by most?
 Maybe to them, the fear is disguised as a sort of morbid respect.